UAB Medicine News

 Training and Qualifications

 NPs must complete a master's degree or doctoral program and have advanced clinical training beyond their initial professional registered nurse preparation.
-NPs enter practice with 6-plus years of post-secondary education and clinical preparation, and they undergo rigorous national certification, periodic peer review, clinical outcome evaluations, and adhere to a code of ethical practices.
+NPs enter practice with 6-plus years of post-secondary education and clinical preparation, and they undergo rigorous national certification, regular peer review, clinical outcome evaluations, and adhere to a code of ethical practices.
 Self-directed continued learning and professional development is also essential to maintaining clinical competency.
 NPs promote quality and improve clinical outcomes through participation in both professional and lay health care forums, conducting research, and applying findings to clinical practice.